-The following topics were determined to be most material to Alumina Limited:
+The resulting material topics aligned to four major themes.
+The topics determined to be most material to Alumina Limited are highlighted in bold:

 - Climate change

 The materiality assessment has identified key topics to inform Company reporting and strategy.
-These topics will be investigated in greater detail in the forthcoming 2018 Sustainability Report.
+These topics will be investigated in greater detail in the 2019 Sustainability Report.